Champéry - Ski Area Guide

 Key resort in the Swiss sector of the world's largest international lift-linked ski area (the Franco-Swiss Portes du Soleil).
 Skiing is reached by cable car from this large village with a mostly hotel-based après-ski scene.

 Champéry Snow News

-The next notable snow forecast for Champéry is 14cm, expected on 24 February, with around 16cm forecast over the next 7 days.
-There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for Champéry is 6cm, expected on 26 March, with around 34cm forecast over the next 7 days.
+There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.